panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 Let's detail into the cases B) and C) since they're used often.

 ## 3. Component lifecycle

+The dependencies argument of the `useEffect()` lets you catch certain component lifecycle events: when the component has mounted or a specific prop or state value has changed.

 ### 3.1 Component did mount